floriandejonckheere/utu-thesis/thesis/chapters/08-case-study.typ

 ) <test_configurations>

 // Structural
-The source code repository of NephroFlow Link is hosted in a private Github#footnote[#link("https://github.com")[https://www.github.com]] organization.
+The source code repository of NephroFlow™ Link is hosted in a private Github#footnote[#link("https://github.com")[https://www.github.com]] organization.
 The application contains #stats.at("files") Ruby source code files, with a total of #stats.at("sloc") #acr("SLOC"), as measured by the `cloc` tool#footnote[#link("https://github.com/AlDanial/cloc")[https://github.com/AlDanial/cloc]].
 Only the application code is considered, excluding the test code and configuration files.

 // Evolutionary
 The repository contains a `main` branch with the latest code, and several branches for released and maintained versions.
-For the purpose of this study, we only consider the `main` branch, from the release of NephroFlow Link version 5.0 on /* TODO: release date */ up until the release of NephroFlow Link version 5.2 on /* TODO: release date */, which is the most recent release at the time of writing.
+For the purpose of this study, we only consider the `main` branch, from the release of NephroFlow™ Link version 5.0 on /* TODO: release date */ up until the release of NephroFlow™ Link version 5.2 on /* TODO: release date */, which is the most recent release at the time of writing.
 The static analysis is performed on the source code as it appears in the most recent commit.
 The commits from the `dependabot` contributor are omitted, as they are automatically generated by Github to update the dependencies of the application#footnote[#link("https://github.com/features/security")[https://github.com/features/security]].